 The Lipid Codex

-Alzheimer’s is not one disease.
-It’s a long crime novel with multiple suspects, unreliable witnesses, and a bureaucracy that keeps wiping the fingerprints.
+It is a long crime novel with multiple suspects, unreliable witnesses, and a bureaucracy that keeps wiping the fingerprints.

 So I did what any reasonable person would do.